 Cascade strategy definition and meaning

-It is crucial to achieve macro alignment between all the objectives – horizontally and vertically – in your organization.
+It is crucial to achieve macro alignment between all the goals – horizontally and vertically – in your organization.
 You can achieve better alignment by aiming for MECE – Mutually Exclusive and Collectively Exhaustive.
-This simply means that everything from the level below (strategy, initiatives, objectives, etc.) should add up exactly to the level above, without any overlaps.
+This simply means that everything from the level below (business strategy, initiatives, objectives, etc.) should add up exactly to the level above, without any overlaps.
 This may sound logical and easy, but practice shows that many companies have a difficult time linking levels correctly.